rztypi/rztypi/README.md

 # rztypi

 Hi there!
-I'm Rezz, an aspiring software developer from the Philippines.
+I'm Rezz, a software developer from the Philippines.

 ### ⚙️ Tech Stack